chellinsky/qmk_firmware/keyboards/planck/keymaps/chellayout/readme.md

 * Determine if it's worth having sounds play on raise and lower
 * Figure out a way to have a third layer with a keypad
+* Play a sound when starting and ending caps lock
+* Long press on enter is a shift... there is some magic key thing to make this happen

 # The Layout